-As of December 31, 2022, the Company had a liability of \$179.1 million related to its projected obligations under the TRA, which is captioned as the tax receivable agreement liability in the Company's Consolidated Balance Sheets.
-The decrease of \$66.7 million in the TRA liability for the year ended December 31, 2022, was primarily a result of the change in the Early Termination Rate.
+As of December 31, 2023, the Company had a liability of \$188.9 million related to its projected obligations under the TRA, which is captioned as the tax receivable agreement liability in the Company's Consolidated Balance Sheets.
+The increase of \$9.8 million in the TRA liability for the year ended December 31, 2023, was primarily a result of the change in the Early Termination Rate, offset by subsequent exchanges of Post-Merger Repay Units occurring during the period, as well as increase to the TRA liability as a result of accretion.

-16. Segments
+15. Segments

-Effective on December 31, 2022, the Company reorganized its business structure around two operating segments based on review of discrete financial results for each of the operating segments by the Company's chief operating decision maker ("CODM"), for performance assessment and resource allocation purposes.
+The Company organizes its business structure around two operating segments based on review of discrete financial results for each of the operating segments by the Company's chief operating decision maker ("CODM"), for performance assessment and resource allocation purposes.
 Each of the Company's operating segments represents a reportable segment based on ASC 280, Segment Reporting.
 The Company's two reportable segments are as follows: (1) Consumer Payments and (2) Business Payments.
-Prior year amounts have been reclassified to conform to the current presentation.